stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): You can also select which variables and observations are processed.
 - Question (kveng−stat6250): What other statements can be controlled in the PRINT procedure in SAS?
 Like ID, VAR, SUM, etc?
 -*Question* (lwang30-stat6250) : What would the output be if the variable *date* is not specified in the *id* option ?
+- Question (rluo-stat6250): How many variables would the PROC PRINT step list in a data set?

 [Course Textbook Chapter 4, Problem 3]